Mackey 2-functors and Mackey 2-motives

 \section{Bicategorical upgrades of the universal property}

-Let $\GG$ and~$\JJ$ be as in \Cref{Hyp:G_and_I_for_Span} and let~$\cat{B}$ be any bicategory.
-The universal property given in \Cref{Thm:UP-Span} determines when a pseudo-functor $\cat{F}\colon \GG^\op\to \cat{B}$ factors via the bicategory~$\Span=\Span(\GG;\JJ)$.
+Let $\GG$ and~$\JJ$ be as in \Cref{Hyp:G_and_I_for_Span} (see also \Cref{Rem:less-hyps}) and let~$\cat{B}$ be any bicategory.
+The universal property given in \Cref{Thm:UP-Span} (together with the strictification theorem for bicategories; see \Cref{Rem:strictification}) determines when a pseudo-functor $\cat{F}\colon \GG^\op\to \cat{B}$ factors via the bicategory~$\Span=\Span(\GG;\JJ)$.
 We now want to understand what happens with 1-cells (pseudo-natural transformations) and 2-cells (modifications); see \Cref{Ter:Hom_bicats}.
 To facilitate the discussion we baptize the pseudo-functors in question.

 \begin{Def} A pseudo-functor $\cat{F}\colon \GG^\op\too \cat{B}$ is called a \emph{$\JJ_!$-pseudo-functor} if it satisfies conditions~\eqref{it:UP-Span-a} and~\eqref{it:UP-Span-b} of \Cref{Thm:UP-Span}, namely: \begin{enumerate}[\rm(a)] \smallbreak \item For every 1-cell $i\in \JJ$, the 1-cell $\cat{F}i$ admits a left adjoint $(\cat{F}i)_!$ in~$\cat{B}$.\,(\footnote{\,Adapting~\cite{DawsonParePronk04}, we could say that such~$\cat{F}$ are \emph{$\JJ$-dexter}.}) \smallbreak \item For any comma square $\gamma$ along an $i\in \JJ$, its mate $\gamma_!$ is invertible: